EBIvariation/variant-remapping/README.md

 - `<output>_nra_variants.vcf` variants successfully remap that landed in a position where the reference allele changed.
 The output contains the original variant and the original reference allele as alternate.
 - `<output>_unmapped.vcf` original variant that could not be successfully remap
 - `<output>_count.yml` YAML file containing counts associated with each round of remapping

+## Configuration

+The pipeline relies on Nextflow configuration to set memory and runtime requirements.
+This is not required for all users, but it is recommended particularly for HPC and cloud environments.

+There is an [example config](tests/resources/nextflow.config) used for tests that you can modify for your own needs.
+The main features are the use of labels to group processes into different categories based on their resource needs (small/medium/large), and the use of `base_memory` and `base_time` variables that some processes use to fine-tune their requirements.

+For more about Nextflow configuration, see the [documentation](https://www.nextflow.io/docs/latest/config.html).